UKHomeOffice/application-container-platform/docs/apps_deployment.md

 One of nicest features of this platform is that it provides us with a unified Kubernetes API, which allows us to compose, deploy, and scale services and applications running on this platform.
-That is all that a developer needs to know, except when a service needs to be expose to the outside world (see below).
+That is all that a developer needs to know, except when a service needs to be exposed to the outside world (see below).

 This documents does not aim to document how Kubernetes API works and how to